OUR REFUGE

 • Refuge – crisis accommodation with high level of support

-• External crisis housing – short-term accommodation with medium-low level of support
+• Short to medium term accommodation – short to medium term accommodation with medium-low level of support

 Case management is an integral feature of life at Macleod.
-During case management clients and case managers work collaboratively to produce and define goals for the client and design case plans which inform client needs.
+During case management clients and domestic violence specialists (DVS) work collaboratively to produce and define goals for the client and design case plans which inform client needs.
 This approach highlights the value women have as being the experts of their own stories.

 We value to diversity of the women we work with and employ a range of services regularly to further our supports including interpreting services, advocacy support, immigration, family law, education, Child Safety, police, Centrelink, and medical services.